awslabs/mountpoint-s3-csi-driver/examples/kubernetes/static_provisioning/README.md

 - `non_root.yaml` - same as above, but the pod is spawned as non-root (uid `1000`, gid `2000`)
 - `s3_express_specify_az.yaml` - same as above, but this uses a [S3 Express One Zone](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-express-one-zone.html) directory bucket and shows how to specify the availability zone (AZ) of the [persistent volume](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to co-locate the pods with the bucket for lower latency access
 - `multiple_buckets_one_pod.yaml` - same as above, with multiple buckets mounted in one pod.
 Note: when mounting multiple buckets in the same pod, the `volumeHandle` must be unique as specified in the [CSI documentation](https://kubernetes.io/docs/concepts/storage/volumes/#csi).
+- `multiple_pods_one_pv.yaml` - same as above, with multiple pods mounting the same persistent volume, in Deployment kind, that can be used to scale pods, using HPA or other method to create more replicas
 ## Configure
 ### Edit [Persistent Volume](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/main/examples/kubernetes/static_provisioning/static_provisioning.yaml)
 > Note: This example assumes your S3 bucket has already been created.
 If you need to create a bucket, follow the [S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) for a general purpose bucket or the [S3 Express One Zone documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-bucket-create.html) for a directory bucket.